Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 5. Restart the IDE.
 6. Test it out and happy linting!

-### Snapshot linting
+#### Snapshot linting
-By default, dbt Cloud lints all modified `.sql` files in your project.
-[Snapshots](/docs/build/snapshots) can be defined in YAML _and_ `.sql` files, but their SQL isn't lintable, it can cause errors during linting.
+By default, dbt Cloud lints all modified `.sql` files in your project, including snapshots.
+[Snapshots](/docs/build/snapshots) can be defined in YAML _and_ `.sql` files, but their SQL isn't lintable and can cause errors during linting.

 To avoid having SQLFluff try to lint snapshot files, add the snapshots directory to your `.sqlfluffignore` file (for example `snapshots/`).